Matans844/my-website/docs/notebooks/concepts/grouping-items-in-iterable.md

 This goes on until the generator is exhausted.

-If we still need elements for the last tuple, we use a fillvalue.
+If we still need elements for the last tuple, we use a fill value, `fillvalue`.

 #### Group by break function: Existing element